Bit-Wasp/BitWasp/documentation/files/application/models/items_model.php.txt

 	}

 	/**
-	 * Get list of pages. (need to build in pagination).
+	 * Get list of items. (need to build in pagination).
 	 *
 	 * Display all items which are not hidden, or for a banned user.
 	 *